For a "Community Stories" project created with a template and including an investment of $15,000.

 Your organization is responsible for the following:

-- Create a Community Stories virtual exhibit in both official languages on the Digital Museums Canada website.
+- Create a Community Stories online project in both official languages on the Digital Museums Canada website.

 - Provide the tools and environment for community engagement in the creation of the project (e.g., co-creation, content provision, skill development or public consultation).